-Over IP networks, HA uses a floating IP address to provide data access to the Data Domain HA pair regardless of which physical node is the active node.
+Over IP networks, HA uses a floating IP address to provide data access to the active node of the HA pair, regardless of which physical node is the active node.

 Over FC SANs, HA uses NPIV to move the FC WWNs between nodes, allowing the FC initiators to re-establish connections after a failover.